getachewzemene/getachewzemene/README.md

 - 👋 Hi, I’m @getachewzemene
 - 👀 I’m interested in ...Flutter,Javascript,NodeJs,Python and React
-- 🌱 I’m currently learning ...Pytest
+- 🌱 I’m currently learning ...Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...getchze1221@gmail.com